gromacs/gromacs/docs/reference-manual/special/awh.rst

 different in the two cases.
 This choice does not affect the internals of the AWH algorithm, only what force and potential AWH returns to the MD engine.

+Along a bias dimension directly controlling the :math:`\lambda` state of the system, such as when controlling free energy perturbations, the Monte-Carlo sampling alternative is always used, even if a convolved bias potential is chosen to be used along the other dimensions (if there are more than one).

 .. _fig-awhbiasevolution1: